 John began to increasingly focus his immigration law practice on the EB-5 visa field in early 2008.
 At that time, there where only 24 approved regional centers, and only a handful of them were active.
 Seeing a need for professional, independent advice to help EB-5 investors select a suitable regional center, in 2010 he passed the rigorous Series 7 and Series 63 exams to become an SEC licensed and registered representative of a broker-dealer firm (what does this mean?).
-He is still the only attorney or investor advisor in the EB-5 field to have obtained an SEC license for advising investors.
+He is still the only attorney in the EB-5 field to have obtained an SEC license for advising investors.

 Because the issues of immigration law, finance and securities overlap and are interdependent in so many ways when conducting EB-5 due diligence, John has sought to acquire as broad as possible an understanding of the various sub-fields in the EB-5 world.
-He is always the main contact with our EB-5 due diligence clients.
-Relying on John may be compared to going to a talented general practitioner doctor, who uses specialists when needed, rather than going to see a series of narrow specialist doctors about each individual ache and pain.
+He is an active EB-5 visa practitioner and has also spoken at numerous EB-5 industry events and has published several articles on the legal, financial and securities law aspects of EB-5 project due diligence.